O Music Awards

-Past winners include Spotify (Best Music App), Björk (Digital Genius Award), Way Out West (Most Innovative Festival), CrowdJuke (Best Music Hack) and Lady Gaga (Must Follow Artist On Twitter, Innovative Artist).
-The show has also featured up-and-coming acts like Foster The People and Alabama Shakes, as well as icons like The Flaming Lips and Robyn.
+Past winners include Spotify (Best Music Hosting App), Bjork (Digital Genius Award), Way Out West (Most Innovative Festival), Crowd Juke (Best Music Hack) and Lady Gaga (A Must-Follow Artist On Twitter and an Innovative Artist).
+The show has also featured up-and-coming acts like Foster The People and Alabama Shakes, as well as having many icons like The Flaming Lips and Robyn.